ralhanr/library/README.md

 STEP 9

-The following functions have been implemented:
+The following functions have been implemented on the Front End of this DAPP:

 1) Get the Library Owner
 2) Add a New Librarian